A sturdy model that packs in great features for young mountain bikers.

-Heavy and durable.
-Shimano Tourney 3 with 7-speed drivetrain has 21 total speeds.
+Built with a sturdy steel frame.
+7-speed drivetrain has 21 total speeds.
 Hl Zoom 40 mm travel fork.
-Linear pull brakes with adjustable-reach levers.
-Steel frame.
-Fits riders 53 to 62 inches tall or 8 to 12 years old.
+Linear pull brakes with adjustable levers.
+Fits riders 53-62 inches tall.

 No kickstand or water bottle holder.

-A rugged bike with sporty looks that's available in boys' and girls' styles.
-Built to for ages five to nine.
+A rugged bike with sporty looks.
+For ages 5-9.
 Shimano TZ-31 and twist shifters make it easy to tackle slopes and hills.
-Has six speeds, making it ideal for new riders.
+Has 6 speeds, making it ideal for new riders.
 Easy to assemble.

 A mountain bike is a great way to give your child some excitement and freedom, not to mention gets them to exercise in the outdoors away from electronics.
 Using a beefier frame than an everyday kids’ bike, a mountain bike is designed to take the abuse of riding off-road where rocks, branches, tree roots, and other obstacles wait.